syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Specifies the dropAreaWidth when the draganddrop support is enabled in the Uploadbox control.
+Specifies the dropAreaWidth when the drag and drop support is enabled in the Uploadbox control.